 He has three vehicles.
-The peacock which represents Thamasa guna, the goat which represents Rasatha guna and the elephant which represents Sathva guna are his energetic vehicles.
+The peacock which represents Thamasa guna, the goat which represents Rasatha guna and the elephant which represents Sathva guna is his energetic vehicles.

-We may see the stunning cock depicting on his flag.
+We may see the stunning cock depicted on his flag.
 The cock implies triumph.

-Beautiful temples has been built on top of mountains and hills to worship Lord Murugan.
+Beautiful temples have been built on top of mountains and hills to worship Lord Murugan.
 All over the world such temples are built and disperse the glory of Lord Murugan.

-Among all of them, the six abodes (called padaiveedu) of Lord Murugan are positioned at Thiruthani, Thiruchendur, Thirupparankunram, Pazhamuthir solai, Pazhani and Suvaamimalai.
-Further to these, there are gorgeous temples for Lord Murugan at Nallur and Kathirgamam in Sri Lanka, Kanchipuram in India and Bathu gives in Malaysia.
+Among all of them, the six abodes (called padaiveedu) of Lord Murugan are positioned at Thiruthani, Thiruchendur, Thirupparankunram, Pazhamuthir Cholai, Pazhani, and Suvaamimalai.
+Further to these, there are gorgeous temples for Lord Murugan at Nallur and Kathirgamam in Sri Lanka, Kanchipuram in India, and Bathu caves in Malaysia.

 There are many in Europe and London Sri Murugan Temple and London Archway Highgate Hill Murugan Temple are worth mentioning here.

-The ardent devotees of Lord Murugan carry out three fastings as part of their worshipping of the Lord, which are Karthigai fasting, Sukkira vaara fasting and Sashti fasting.
+The ardent devotees of Lord Murugan carry out three fastings as part of their worshipping of the Lord, which is Karthigai fasting, Sukkira vaara fasting, and Sashti fasting.